Benefits for Young People

 Private Health Care Coverage for Young People

 If you don't qualify for public health coverage like NC Medicaid, you can get private health coverage.
-The two main ways to get private health coverage are through your job, which is called employer-sponsored group health coverage, or by buying it on your own, which is called individual health coverage.
+The two main ways to get private health coverage are through a job, which is called employer-sponsored group health coverage, or by buying it on your own, which is called individual health coverage.
 Young people may have their own health plans or have coverage through their parents' plans.

 In this section, we explain the different ways of getting private health coverage and the expenses you may have to pay if you have it.